 All the materials in a through e found in the locations listed above are hereinafter referred to as “junk”.

-Lawn Sale.
-A lawn sale is the periodic sale of miscellaneous household or similar materials where the materials are spread out in the open air, or under a tent or canopy.
+Lawn Sale: A “lawn sale” is the periodic sale of miscellaneous household or similar materials where the materials are spread out in the open air, or under a tent or canopy.
 Such activities happen on a frequency of no more than once a month and last a maximum of three (3) days when they occur.
 Any such activity that occurs in a fully enclosed structure such as a barn or garage is not considered either a junkyard or lawn sale.

-Liquids and Gasses.
-“Liquids and Gasses” means substances including, but not limited to, fuels, engine coolants, transmission fluids, hydraulic fluids, differential fluids, battery acid, refrigerants, engine oils, bearing lubricants, degreasing compounds, and transformer oils.
+Liquids and Gasses: “Liquids and Gasses” means substances including, but not limited to, fuels, engine coolants, transmission fluids, hydraulic fluids, differential fluids, battery acid, refrigerants, engine oils, bearing lubricants, degreasing compounds, and transformer oils.

-Motor Vehicle.
-“Motor Vehicle” means any self-propelled vehicle not operated exclusively on tracks.
+Motor Vehicle: “Motor Vehicle” means any self-propelled vehicle not operated exclusively on tracks.

-Primary System.
-“Primary System” means that portion of the State highway system which the Maine Department of Transportation has by official designation incorporated into the Federal Aid Primary System.
+Primary System: “Primary System” means that portion of the State highway system which the Maine Department of Transportation has by official designation incorporated into the Federal Aid Primary System.

-Recycling or Recycling Operations.
-“Recycling or Recycling Operations” means the dismantling of motor vehicles for the purpose of reselling the component parts of the vehicles or rebuilding or repairing salvage vehicles for the purpose of resale or for selling the basic materials in the salvage vehicles.
+Recycling or Recycling Operations: “Recycling or Recycling Operations” means the dismantling of motor vehicles for the purpose of reselling the component parts of the vehicles or rebuilding or repairing salvage vehicles for the purpose of resale or for selling the basic materials in the salvage vehicles.

-Temporary Storage.
-“Temporary Storage” means a period not to exceed ninety (90) days.
+Temporary Storage: “Temporary Storage” means a period not to exceed ninety (90) days.

-Unserviceable Vehicle.
-“Unserviceable Vehicle” as used in this Ordinance means any motor vehicle which is wrecked, dismantled, cannot be operated legally on any public Highway, or which is not being used for the purpose for which it was manufactured.
+Unserviceable Vehicle: “Unserviceable Vehicle” as used in this Ordinance means any motor vehicle which is wrecked, dismantled, cannot be operated legally on any public Highway, or which is not being used for the purpose for which it was manufactured.

 Permit Required: